 • Complete 60 hours of pre-license education from an approved provider

-• Pass the Home Inspector Exam for Illinois (Consists of NHIE plus a section on Illinois-specific statutes & regulations)
+• Pass the Home Inspector Exam for Illinois (consists of NHIE plus a section on Illinois-specific statutes and regulations)

-• Submit application and pay the $250 fee
+• Submit an application and pay the $250 fee

 Springfield, IL 62786